Colombo2496/usyd-amme-thesis-template/README.md

     _Note_: the package `makeidx` is used to create the index.

+*	`sips': Add this option for a SIPS thesis, including an executive summary and practical experience reporting appendix chapter.

 *   `abstract`: This option enables only the thesis title page and the abstract with title and author to be printed.

 *   `chapter`: This option enables only the specified chapter and it's references.
 Useful for review and corrections.